thementat42/Manganese/README.md

 ![Logo](/logo.svg "Manganese Logo")
 Manganese is a statically typed programming language built on the LLVM framework.
 It's a project inspired by an autocomplete text parsing task for ESC190 at the University of Toronto.
 Manganese compiles to LLVM IR, which is then translated into machine code.

 This project is licensed under the MIT License.
 See [LICENSE-MIT](LICENSE-MIT) for details.
-The LLVM project itself is licensed under the Apache License 2.0 with LLVM Exceptions ([LICENSE-APACHE](https://llvm.org/LICENSE.txt)).
+The LLVM project itself is licensed under the Apache License 2.0 with LLVM Exceptions ([LICENSE-APACHE](LICENSE-APACHE), also available on [LLVM's website](https://llvm.org/LICENSE.txt)).

 ## Why Manganese?